SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/connect/ssh.md

 ```

 Ensure that your `~/.ssh/known_hosts` file contains the correct entries for
-Edison and Cori and confirm the fingerprints using the posted fingerprints
+Cori and confirm the fingerprints using the posted fingerprints above.
+Add the
-above.
-Add the [certificate authority](#ssh-certificate-authority) line to
+[certificate authority](#ssh-certificate-authority) line to your known_hosts
-your known_hosts file if you version of ssh supports SSH certificates.
+file if you version of ssh supports SSH certificates.

 1. Open `~/.ssh/known_hosts`
-1. Remove any lines referring Cori or Edison and save the file
+1. Remove any lines referring Cori and save the file
 1. Paste the host key entries from above or retry connecting to the host and
    accept the new host key after verify that you have the correct "fingerprint"
    from the above list.